pmowrer/resume/cv.md

 (415)260-0620
 <http://patrickmowrer.com>

-# Education
+# Technologies and methodologies

-## Santa Clara University, 2002 - 2006
-B.S. in Computer Science

-# Technical skills
-HTML, JavaScript, CSS, ActionScript, Flex, Adobe AIR
+HTML5, JavaScript, Backbone, CSS, ActionScript, Flex, Robotlegs, SQL, Agile, CI, Jenkins, Grunt, Gradle, ANT, Maintainable architecture

 # Work Experience

+## YouNow, Senior Software Engineer, Feb 2013 - Current

+* Led effort to convert company's product, a single page Flash video streaming application, to a Backbone-based HTML5 application.

-## Tinychat, Lead Application Developer, Feb 2011 - Current
+## Tinychat, Lead Application Developer, Feb 2011 - Feb 2013

-* Sole developer of one of the web's most popular video chat applications, used by 6-7 million unique users per month.
+* Led development of one of the web's most popular multi-way video chat applications, used by 100s of millions of users through its lifetime.
+Application features include enabling 12 simultaneous video streams and thousands of visitors per chat room, social/media sharing via several popular services, extensive moderation and pre-screening abilities, and instant messaging via several platforms including Tinychat's own.

-* The application is written in Flex/AS3, structured using the Robotlegs MVC framework.
-It loads a chat room via RTMP, enabling up to 12 people to video-chat simultaneously, while any amount of other users may join the room to watch and text chat.

-* Other features include media sharing via YouTube and SoundCloud, moderation interfaces to ban/mute/remove user video, "green room" to pre-screen user video, private messaging via a custom Tinychat protocol and Facebook XMPP.

-* Developed video/voice calling application for the iPhone (via AIR) and the web (exposing API to JavaScript) based on same ActionScript 3 code base.
+* The application has hosted many large celebrity chats, guests including Justin Bieber, Lady Gaga and Ashton Kutcher, with 10k+ simultaneous users in the same chat room.

 ## HBO, Flex Developer, Nov 2010 - Feb 2011

-* Part of development team responsible for Flex applications powering hbogo.com and maxgo.com.
+* Part of development team for Flex applications powering hbogo.com and maxgo.com.

-* Created first version of the "portal player", a lite version of the HBOGO application embedded on websites of cable provider affiliates.
+* Developed the "portal player", a lite version of the HBOGO application embedded on websites of cable provider affiliates.

 * Responsible for all client-side feature and maintenance work related to